 The avalanche effect is a important property of hash functions in the realm of advanced classical cryptography.
 It ensures that even a small change in the input will result in a significant change in the output, providing security against collision attacks and pre-image attacks.
 The avalanche effect is fundamental to the integrity and reliability of hash functions, making it a vital consideration in cryptographic applications.

-- How does the birthday paradox relate to the complexity of finding collisions in hash functions, and what is the approximate complexity for a hash function with a 160-bit output?
+- How does the birthday paradox analogy help to understand the likelihood of collisions in hash functions?

-- What is a collision in the context of hash functions, and why is it significant for the security of cryptographic applications?
+- What is a collision in the context of hash functions and why is it considered a security vulnerability?